 The Solar Massachusetts Renewable Target (SMART) incentive program pays based on your solar production.
 The per-kilowatt-hour incentive can increase if you buy more battery storage.

 (For more MA tax credits and incentives, check out our Guide to Solar Panels in Massachusetts.)

 - Tax credits exist for solar battery storage at your home, but your batteries must be connected to your solar panels.

-- Learn more about the Federal Investment Tax Credit to see how it could lower your total costs for a solar energy system and solar battery storage.
+- Learn more about the Federal Solar Tax Credit to see how it could lower your total costs for a solar energy system and solar battery storage.

 - Before you invest, determine your energy needs so you can purchase the correct system size and amount of battery storage.

 - There are some state-level tax credits available, but you must live in those states to qualify.

 Solar panels are a great way to save on your energy costs and reduce your home's environmental impact, and solar battery storage adds even more benefits to your solar power system, such as protection from power outages and blackouts.

 Thanks to the handy online Solar Design Tool from Palmetto, it's easier than ever to go solar.
 Contact us today to learn more about how we can help you install the right solar panels and battery storage system for your home’s needs.